 If you're one of these folks, thank you!
 We need more healthcare providers like you who are willing to consider the strong evidence for non-weight-based models of health.

 Here is my "syllabus" for health professionals looking to learn more about the scientific evidence for HAES:

-Linda Bacon’s book Health at Every Size, which I recommend reading thoroughly.
+Linda Bacon and Lucy Aphramor’s book Body Respect (Amazon Affiliates link), which I recommend reading thoroughly.
 It provides answers to common questions about the relationship between weight and health conditions like heart disease, diabetes, etc., and it does a nice job of helping you handle any resistance that comes up when learning these ideas.

-Body of Truth by Harriet Brown, a respected science journalist.
+Body of Truth (Amazon Affiliates link) by Harriet Brown, a respected science journalist.
 The book systematically unpacks why myths about weight persist in society and healthcare, and what we can do to change that.

 Webinars and Online Trainings

 ASDAH's HAES Webinars, a wonderful collection of free presentations by leaders in the field about basic HAES principles, using HAES approaches with various populations, and more.

 The Be Nourished trainings for health professionals, including basic training on how to build HAES principles into your practice, and a certification program for those who are serious about becoming weight-neutral wellness professionals.